 Here is where the time goes:

-The wedding day: On the day of the wedding, a true professional photographer will never limit his or her time.
+On the day of the wedding, many true professional photographers will never limit his or her time.
 Limiting time also limits creativity and the ability to capture every important moment of your day.
 Therefore, the best photographers will likely be with you from the very beginning of the day, documenting you getting ready with close family and friends.
 They will continue to document throughout the day and won’t end until the band breaks down at the end of the night.
-The goal on that day is to capture every moment to help you see the story created on that day from beginning to end.
-A typical wedding day is 15 hours.
-Fifteen plus sixteen is thirty-one!
-Doing the math?

-Forty plus thirty equals seventy!
-Give or take another ten hours depending on the couple and event, great photography easily covers upwards of eighty hours per couple.
+40 plus 30 equals 70 – give or take another 10 hours depending on the couple and event, great photography easily covers upwards of 80 hours per couple.

 Remember, when selecting a wedding photographer to ask two questions: Ask yourselves, “How important is wedding photography to us?” and then ask your prospective wedding photographer, “Is wedding photography your full-time job?”

-Opening photo by Images by Berit, Inc. Berit Bizjak is a NYC based, certified professional photographer and wedding photography has been her full-time job since 1998.
-Click to see more expert advice articles on wedding photography.
+Opening photo by Berit Bizjak Photography.
+Berit Bizjak is a NYC based, certified professional photographer and wedding photography has been her full-time job since 1998.